 The JAAS properties login module provides a simple store of authentication data, where the relevant user data is stored in a pair of flat files.
 This is convenient for demonstrations and testing, but for an enterprise system, the integration with LDAP is preferable.
-It is implemented by org.apache.activemq.artemis.spi.core.security.jaas.PropertiesLoginModule.
+It is implemented by

+- org.apache.activemq.jaas.properties.user

+the path to the file which contains user

+and password properties

-- org.apache.activemq.jaas.properties.user the path to the file which contains user and password properties - org.apache.activemq.jaas.properties.role the path to the file which contains user and role properties - debug boolean flag; if true, enable debugging; this is used only for testing or debugging; normally, it should be set to false, or omitted; default is false system=manager user=password guest=password admins=system users=system,user guests=guest
+- org.apache.activemq.jaas.properties.role the path to the file which contains user and role properties

+- reload boolean flag; whether or not to reload the properties files when a modification occurs; default is false - debug boolean flag; if true, enable debugging; this is used only for testing or debugging; normally, it should be set to false, or omitted; default is false

-In the context of the properties login module, the artemis-users.properties file consists of a list of properties of the form, UserName=Password.
+In the context of the properties login module, the artemis-users.properties file consists of a list of properties of the form, userName=Password.
 For example, to define the users system, user, and guest, you could create a file like the following: